nitroz3us/disable-windows-defender/README.md

 Decided on making a script where the user run once and it's done.

 Complements well with [Flare-VM](https://github.com/mandiant/flare-vm)

+Note: Due to the nature of this script, I made sure that the script checks if you are running in a Virtual Machine (VM).
+Please do not run this on your Host machine
 ## What happens under the hood
+- [x] Check if User is in a Virtual Machine (VM)
 - [x] Add exception for all drive letters
 - [x] Disable UAC
 - [x] Disable list of Windows Defender engines